Helen Breakwell BACS hons, DPS, MBACP

 Areas of counselling I deal with

-The charge is £45 for a 50 minute session (usually regular weekly).
+The charge is £50 for a 50 minute session (usually weekly).
 There are some lower cost sessions available, please ask.
 A free phone consultation is available, if you would like to talk before booking a session.

 I am currently working online or phone.
 I am based in Malvern, Worcestershire.